theshahulhameedblog/dishcovery/privacy.md

 ---

 **This is a legally binding document.
-If you do not agree with this Privacy Policy, please do not use Dishcovery.**
+If you do not agree with this Privacy Policy, please do not use DishcoveryNow.**